 During the fourth quarter of fiscal 2006, we determined that it was appropriate to reverse substantially all of the valuation allowances on our deferred income tax assets.
 Prior to the reversal of these valuation allowances, our income tax provisions were affected by reductions in our deferred income tax valuation allowance as we utilized net operating loss carryforwards.
-Accordingly, our income tax provision was \$4.5 million in the second quarter of fiscal 2007 and was \$6.2 million for the two quarters ended March 3, 2007.
-Our effective tax rate for the two quarters ended March 3, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees.
+The fiscal 2006 income tax provision was further reduced by the reversal of tax contingency reserves during the third quarter.
+No reversals of valuation allowance or tax contingency reserves occurred during fiscal 2007.
+Accordingly, our income tax provision was \$0.8 million in the third quarter of fiscal 2007 and totaled \$6.9 million for the three quarters ended June 2, 2007.
+Our effective tax rate for the three quarters ended June 2, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees.
+Since the Company is currently utilizing net operating loss carryforwards, we are unable to reduce our domestic tax liability through the use of foreign tax credits, which normally result from the payment of foreign withholding taxes.

-NOTE 7 - COMPREHENSIVE INCOME
+NOTE 8 - COMPREHENSIVE INCOME